 Albite - Albitization is ubiquitous in the area.
 Plagioclase, a common mineral in the region, everywhere is either albite or oligoclase.
-Besides the main occurrences described throughout the thesis, minor amounts of albite are also found lining veinlets, both in mylonites and in some syenitic rocks.
-This type of albite appears to have grown in place of other minerals, whereas most of the secondary albite is replacement of pre-existing plagioclases.
+Besides the main occurrences described throughout the thesis, minor amounts of albite are also found lining veinlets, both in mylonites and in some symmitic rocks.
+This type of albite appears to have grown in place, whereas, most of the secondary albite is replacement of pre-existing plagioclases.